June 2020 update

 - Watergates (6.5 Ml/d into Tadnoll Brook, Dorset)

-Groundwater levels continued to recess throughout April, and at the end of the month most were generally average for the time of year.
+Groundwater levels continued to recess throughout May.
+At the end of the month, levels in the south were below average for the time of year, whilst most levels in the north were generally average for the time of year.

 We are committed to helping customers to reduce their water use.
 We offer free water efficiency devices to our customers and also provide useful tips on how to reduce water use both in in the home and garden.
 Using water wisely can reduce customers' utility bills and help their local environment.